gis-ops/dbscan-clustering/README.md

 ...
 ```

-This will make our http calls to the HERE Maps places API sound and return data.
+This will make our http calls to the HERE Maps places API complete and return data.
-However, we will have to make sure that they are plotted on the map, so let's go back there.
+However, we will have to make sure that they are plotted on the map, so let's go back there...

 ### Map/Map.jsx

-We will add a new function `componentDidUpdate()` which is part of every React component class which is able to listen if the state has updated, you will most likely seen this guy before.
+We will add a new function `componentDidUpdate()` which is part of every React class component and will be called automatically if the state has updated - I guess you will have most likely seen this guy before.
-Add this in the class itself.
+Please add this in the class itself.
 You will remember the `lastCall` parameter of our store which we can make use of here.
 We basically want to know if this parameter has changed compared to the previous props.
 If this is the case, we know a new request has been made to the API and we can update our map with the help of `addPlaces()`.